 You can name a guardian for your child in a will, if you are 18 or over or if you are under 18 and in the Armed Forces or married.
 If you are under 18 and wish to name a guardian for your child, you will need a legal document drawn up by a lawyer.

-If both of the child’s parents are known and one parent dies, the other parent automatically gets custody of the child.
+If both of the child’s parents are known and one parent dies, the other parent automatically gets parenting time of the child.
 This may be challenged by anyone with an interest in parenting the child.

-If both parents agree in writing that a guardian will be chosen by one parent, and this has been done before the death of that parent, custody may go to the guardian rather than the surviving parent.
+If both parents agree in writing that a guardian will be chosen by one parent, and this has been done before the death of that parent, parenting time may go to the guardian rather than the surviving parent.
 This must be approved by the court.

-If the deceased parent appointed a guardian without the other parent’s written agreement, and the surviving parent wants custody, a court will have to decide who has custody.
+If the deceased parent appointed a guardian without the other parent’s written agreement, and the surviving parent wants parenting time, a court will have to decide who has parenting time.
 The judge will make a decision in the best interests of the child and will take the deceased parent’s wishes into consideration.

 If you are naming a guardian for your child in your will, you should see a lawyer.
 If you want someone to be the guardian of your child upon your death, you need a letter from him or her stating that he or she is willing to serve as a guardian.
 If the person decides not to take on the responsibility, the judge will not order them to do so.

-If only one parent of the child is known and that parent dies without naming a guardian, anyone may apply to the court for custody of the child.
+If only one parent of the child is known and that parent dies without naming a guardian, anyone may apply to the court for a parenting order.

-Even if the child has a step-parent, custody does not automatically go to the step-parent.
-He or she must apply to the court for custody of the child.
-A judge will decide who gets custody.
+Even if the child has a step-parent, parenting time and decision-making responsibility do not automatically go to the step-parent.
+He or she must apply to the court for parenting time and decision-making responsibility.
+A judge will decide who gets parenting time and decision-making responsibility.
 This is usually done with the help of a professional assessment.
 The judge’s decision will be made in the best interests of the child.